HSF/hsf.github.io/organization/_posts/2023/2023-04-13-coordination.md

 ### Pre-CHEP Workshop

 This is pretty much all ready to go now.
 See [indico](https://indico.cern.ch/e/wlcg-hsf23) for final agenda.
-The Zoom link will be created soon, should be ok for presentations, but still it's YMMV for dicussions.
+The Zoom link will be created soon, should be ok for presentations, but still it's YMMV for discussions.

 We plan to circulate the AFF report and a list of topical questions in advance to that we know what we are trying to achieve.